xlnwel/grl2-jax/readme.md

 # change learning rate to 0.0001, `lr` must appear in `*config.yaml`
 python run/train.py ppo -e procgen_coinrun -kw lr=0.0001
 ```

+This change will automatically be visible in Tensorboard, so it's a recommanded way to do a simple hyperparameter modification.

 ### Evaluation